koka-lang/koka/doc/spec/tour.kk.md

 types and it enables effective equational reasoning about the code by a programmer.
 For almost all other existing programming languages, even the most basic semantics immediately include complex effects like heap manipulation and divergence.
-In contrast, Koka allows a layered semantics where we can easily separate out nicely behaved parts, which is essential for many domains, like safe LINQ queries, parallel tasks, tier-splitting, sand-boxed mobile code, etc.
+In contrast, &koka; allows a layered semantics where we can easily separate out nicely behaved parts, which is essential for many domains, like safe LINQ queries, parallel tasks, tier-splitting, sand-boxed mobile code, etc.